decodeuk/stacks/README.md

 # Stacks

-A super lightweight SASS UI library, built to be as modular and possible.
+A lightweight SASS UI library, built to be as modular and possible.